 The Rankings Are Just a Starting Point

 This article’s intention is to give only a brief introduction to the very complex methodology behind these rankings.
-Anyone who wants to learn even more can access the formal methodology report as a downloadable PDF, here.
 U.S. News revisits the methodology for the rankings each year based on medical literature and input from hospitals and health care experts and makes appropriate changes at that time.